-Suicide is when people direct violence at themselves with the intent to end their lives, and they die as a result of their actions.
+Suicide is when people direct violence at themselves with the intent to end their lives and die as a result of their actions.
 Suicide is a leading cause of death in the United States.

-A suicide attempt is when people harm themselves with the intent to end their lives, but they do not die as a result of their actions.
-Many more people survive suicide attempts than die, but they often have serious injuries.
-However, a suicide attempt does not always result in a physical injury.
+A suicide attempt is when people harm themselves with the intent to end their lives but they do not die as a result of their actions.
+Many more people survive suicide attempts but they often have serious injuries.
+However a suicide attempt does not always result in physical injury.

 Suicide: Suicide is a major problem among young people in the United States.